frank240889/AutoMusicTagFixer/README.md

 - The correction made, including the cover art, is made over the file itself, mean that changes are visible to every media player able to read ID3 tags(most actually).
 - Background correction, no matter if app is closed.

-This app use a music recognition technology powered by Gracenote.
+This app use an ACR technology powered by Gracenote.